Olivier Desmarais

-Olivier Desmarais is a Canadian businessman and philanthropist.
-Desmarais is chairman and CEO of Power Sustainable Capital, a global alternative asset manager.
+Olivier Desmarais (born June 1982) is a Canadian businessman and philanthropist.
+Desmarais is chairman of Power Sustainable, a global alternative asset manager.
 He is also Senior Vice-President of Power Corporation of Canada and Power Financial since 2017.

 Early life and education

 Desmarais was educated at Selwyn House School and holds a Bachelor of Civil Law degree from the University of Ottawa and a Bachelor of Arts in Sociology and Political Science from McGill University.

 Career

 He has been a member of the Québec Bar since 2009.
 Desmarais became Vice-President Power Corporation of Canada and Power Financial in 2017.
 Since January 2017, he has been Senior Vice President of Power Corporation of Canada and Power Financial.
 Through his current role, Mr. Desmarais is highly involved with Power Energy Corporation, In November 2018, Desmarais was named Chair of the Canada-China Business Council (CCBC).
 Desmarais is a Director of Canada Life, IG Wealth Management and Mackenzie.
 He has been Chairman of Power Energy Corporation since 2015 and is a director of Lumenpulse.